vyos/vyos-documentation/docs/configuration/interfaces/openvpn.rst

 Will add ``push "keepalive 1 10"`` to the generated OpenVPN config file.

-.. note:: Sometimes option lines in the generated OpenVPN configurarion require quotes.
+.. note:: Sometimes option lines in the generated OpenVPN configuration require quotes.
 This is done through a hack on our config generator.
 You can pass quotes using the ``&quot;`` statement.